syncfusion-content/maui-docs/MAUI/Scheduler/cell-selection-view.md

 The cell selection background color can be customized by using the `Background` property in the `CellSelectionView`.
 The default value is Brush.Transparent.

-Note: As default `stroke` will have value, if background alone required, you can set stroke property to Transparent.
+Note: As default, `stroke` will have value; if background alone is required, you can set the stroke property to transparent.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3" %}